Coffee On Fleek

 Choosing the best coffee beans for you

 Baristas and most espresso drinkers are familiar with the more common Arabica and Robusta coffee beans, but there are actually are four different types of coffee beans: Arabica, Robusta, Liberica, and Excelsa.
 The most popular and common coffee beans are Arabica and Robusta; you should try the other two if you find them.
-It is likely that you will encounter specialty beans by geographic region—such as Kona Coffee or grown organically or following free-trade guidelines.
+It is likely that you will encounter specialty or single-origin beans by geographic region — such as Kona Coffee or grown organically or following free-trade guidelines.
 Learn about all these bean varieties and and tips to choose the best coffee beans in this article.

 Arabica vs. Robusta coffee beans